wally-kroeker/GraphSigninExport/docs/technical.md

 ### Python Version
 - Python 3.8 or higher is required
-- Virtual environment management with venv is recommended
+- Virtual environment management with uv (recommended) or venv

 ### Development Tools
 - Visual Studio Code with Python extensions recommended
+- uv for dependency management and virtual environments
 - Black for code formatting
 - Isort for import sorting
 - Flake8 for linting